Santa Susana Project Staff

 Catarina Alves (excavation supervisor) is a PhD candidate in Roman Archaeology at the University of Lisbon.
 She holds an MA in Archaeology from the same university and has worked as a professional archaeologist in the Alentejo region for almost a decade.
 She also serves as a researcher for UNIARQ, the Center for Archaeology at the University of Lisbon, and holds a doctoral research grant from FCT (Foundation for Science and Technology).
 She has published several articles related to fieldwork carried out in Alentejo.
 Her dissertation is entitled Povoamento romano (fortificado?) no Baixo Alentejo, Portugal.
 Catarina's research interests encompass Roman ceramics, ancient landscapes, and interactions between indigenous Alentejans and Roman settlers.

 Dr. Brandi Bethke (faunal specialist) is the lab director for the Oklahoma Archeological Survey at the University of Oklahoma.
-She holds a PhD in Anthropology at the University of Arizona.
+She holds a PhD in Anthropology from the University of Arizona.
 She completed her BA in Anthropology, Classics, and History at Augustana College in 2010.
 She then went on to receive her MA in Classical Archaeology from the University of Exeter with a thesis that explored the relationship between humans and animals during the Roman Period, focusing particularly on dogs and their incorporation into human kinship systems as evidenced by funerary remains.
 At the University of Arizona Brandi has shifted her focus to the study of interactions between humans, animals, and the landscape among prehistoric and contemporary groups in the Northern Great Plains.
 She has conducted field and laboratory research on projects in South Dakota, North Dakota, Nebraska, Montana, Italy, Portugal, and Britain.
 At Santa Susana, Brandi provides identification and analysis of faunal remains.

 Rui Mataloto is the archaeologist and cultural officer for the Municipality of Redondo, Portugal.
 He holds an MA in Prehistory and Archaeology from the University of Lisbon and has worked as a professional archaeologist in the Alentejo region for over a decade.
 He also serves as a researcher for UNIARQ, the Center for Archaeology at the University of Lisbon, and as vice president of the PortAnta Archaeological Cooperative.
 He has published extensively on the archaeology of Alto Alentejo, including the Carta Arqueológica de Redondo (2001) and many articles on topics in the Bronze Age, Iron Age, and Roman Republican periods.
 Rui's research interests encompass lithics, prehistoric landscapes, and interactions between indigenous Alentejans and Roman settlers.
 He hopes to rediscover the mosaics at Santa Susana mentioned by early 20th century Portuguese archaeologists.